 This was toughie for me!
 I love curries.
 I gave up spicy food for a little while on my journey to No Flush Nirvana.
 Spicy food can trigger hot flushes for some gorgeous girls.
 Phew!
 That wasn’t the sound of me flushing: that was recognition that spicy food didn’t trigger mine!

-I achieved that with a winning combination of food and lifestyle choices, reducing exposure to toxins in my environment and some superb self-care.
+I’ve managed my flushes very well with a winning combination of food and lifestyle choices, reducing exposure to toxins in my environment and some superb self-care.
 It can be done.

 So what are you waiting for?